2026 Stock Market Outlook: Sectors, Trends & Leverage Trading Strategies

 Stagflation Trap: The Fed's Policy Paralysis Scenario

-The Iran war has already fundamentally repriced rate expectations.
-According to CME FedWatch data cited by Business Insider (April 2026), only 32% of investors now expect any Fed rate cuts in 2026 — meaning two-thirds expect rates to remain on hold.
+According to CME FedWatch data cited by Business Insider (April 2026), only 32% of investors expected any Fed rate cuts in 2026 — meaning two-thirds expected rates to remain on hold.
 Tom Graff, Chief Investment Officer at Facet, framed the stakes directly: *"A lot of people are not thinking as much about the Fed as they should.

 The fact that we've taken two Fed cuts out of the interest pricing for the rest of this year is pretty meaningful for the stock market."*